Supporting You in Applying for the GTC Assessment Track

 These should be in digital format (.jpg or .pdf) so you can upload them as part of the application.

-The completed application form is due January 3, 2019.
-At this time, you need to have passed the written test so that we know you will be eligible for the NIC performance exam.
+The completed application form deadline has been extended to January 15, 2019.
+At this time, you need to have passed the written test so that we know you will be eligible for the CASLI performance exam.
 We are not able to provide any extensions at this point.

 If you have not taken the written test, we encourage you to register for the GTC Journey track.

-To be eligible for the GTC Assessment track, you need to graduate from an interpreting program between May 2018 and August 2018.
+To be eligible for the GTC Assessment track, you need to graduate from a partner interpreting program between May 2019 and August 2019.

 Please consider registering for the GTC Journey track to get access to GTC resources along with monthly updates.